“I hold it that a little rebellion now and then is a good thing, and as necessary in the political world as storms in the physical.”

 THE COLLISION

-On January 18, 1971 − less than a month after creation of the Environmental Protection Agency, less than a year after the first Earth Day, and almost exactly a year after the horrific Santa Barbara oil well blowout − fog horns blasted warnings as pea-soup fog blanketed San Francisco Bay.
+On January 18, 1971 − less than a month after creation of the Environmental Protection Agency, less than a year after the first Earth Day, and almost exactly two years after the horrific Santa Barbara oil well blowout − fog horns blasted warnings as pea-soup fog blanketed San Francisco Bay.
 Local airports closed operations.
 But even in the middle of a night with zero-visibility conditions, Standard Oil of California moved ships in and out of its Richmond refinery.

 Radar images.
 Vertical line is the Golden Gate Bridge.
 Top image shows the Arizona to left, the Oregon just under bridge; in bottom photo, the two dots have merged.